Want a greater academic challenge?

 Who is eligible for the Dual-Enrollment Scholars Program?

-Public high school juniors and seniors as well as home-schooled equivalents are eligible.
-Students from private schools may also apply but need to check with their guidance counselors to see if their schools offer dual enrollment.
+All high school juniors and seniors are eligible for the Dual-Enrollment Scholars Program.
 Students must meet all college enrollment requirements to be able to participate in the dual-credit courses.

 Anderson (S.C.)
 School District Five: Anderson University has an agreement with Anderson School District Five for dual-credit offerings.
 Check the school district’s course catalog for additional details.